MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

    For more information about configuring authorization for Network Controller Northbound communication, see [Authorization](./nc-security.md#authorization) for Northbound communication.

-### Autorotate self-signed certificates
+### Autorenew self-signed certificates

-You can use the `Start-SdnCertificateRotation` cmdlet to generate new self-signed certificates and autorotate them to all the Network Controller nodes.
+You can use the `Start-SdnCertificateRotation` cmdlet to generate new self-signed certificates and autorenew them to all the Network Controller nodes.
 By default, the cmdlet generates certificates with a validity period of three years, but you can specify a different validity period also.

-Perform these steps on one of the Network Controller nodes to generate self-signed certificates and autorotate them:
+Perform these steps on one of the Network Controller nodes to generate self-signed certificates and autorenew them:

 1. To generate self-signed certificates, run the `Start-SdnCertificateRotation` cmdlet.
 You can use the `-Force` parameter with the cmdlet to avoid any prompts for confirmation or manual inputs during the rotation process.